 The Company is exposed to changes in market variables such as floating rate interest obligations arising from the Notes issued.
 These risks are mitigated by the terms of the Intercompany Loans to LaFL and the limited recourse nature of the Notes issued.
-Climate risk has been assessed as a potential future risk of the Company.
-The main features of the Company's internal control and risk management systems are set out in note 4.3.
+Aligned to the Group approach, climate risk has been assessed as a potential future risk of the Company and has been deemed to have no material impact in these financial statements.
+The main features of the Company's internal control and risk management systems are set out in note 4.3 to the financial statements.